-- If the database is unavailable it is a database problem - If the database is slow it is a database problem - Oracle DBAs are expected to find database problems - To fix the database so the problem never happens again - To write an RCA (Root Cause Analysis) document - Which will point to the database - Even when the database isn't the root cause - Because that is what DBAs are trained to do - Did I mention ... the network is just fine?
+- If the database is unavailable it is a database problem - If the database is slow it is a database problem - DBAs are expected to solve any problem if there is a database connection - To fix the database so the problem never happens again - To write an RCA (Root Cause Analysis) document

+- Did I mention ... the network is just fine?
+The network is always "just fine"